Nikolas-Milanovic/Settlers-of-Catan/README.md

 # Settlers-of-Catan

+Note: Unfortunetly due to this being a common project used for this course I'm unable to share the full implementation.

 This was my OOP programing course's final project, where we received a 96%.
 It's based on the board game Settlers of Catan, except with a few adjustments to fit the University of Waterloo theme.
+The project is built with C++ and is played via the command line.

 For this project I worked in a group of 3 where we used Git to manage our workflow.